cnidaire/Master1_Internship/report.md

       - It is really interesting in our case because the nifH gene is coding for a protein and hence we can access to the taxonomy and many other interesting informations on different databases.
 The downside is that we obtain the Amino Acid sequences and not the DNA one and we have duplicates
     - Identical Protein Groups (IPG):
       - take the best of both worlds: we obtain all the sequences clustured when these are identical, we obtain the DNA sequences and it's gathering the information from different databases such as Swissprot, GenBank, PIR, etc.
-      - downside: Entrez is not really suitable for it
+      - downside: Entrez is not really suitable for what I want because you have to pass by gene db to obtain the DNA sequence and there is no downloadable IPG db on NCBI so I have to send request to NCBI
 - Present entrez (Global Query Cross-Database Search System)
   - entrez is a searching tool provided by NCBI enabling to the NCBI databases
   - indexing and retrieving system having data from various sources.
 Is mostly used to integrate information from different sources databases and  formats into a uniform information model and retrieval system which can efficiently retrieve that relevant references, sequences, and structures.